 Gifts Under $15 – Inexpensive Gifts and Stocking Stuffers

 When I travel I like to take something home as a reminder or token of the places I’ve visited.
-However, travelers, especially those who are on the road an extended period can’t collect big bulky print materials from every site or museum they visit.
-Why not give them a way to keep all their entrance passes organized in this Travel Stub Diary.
+However, travelers, especially those who are on the road for an extended period can’t collect big bulky print materials from every site or museum they visit.
+Why not give them a way to keep all their entrance passes organized in this Travel Stub Diary?

-This TSA accessible lock allows your traveler to protect their luggage from would-be thieves while still permitting TSA to access their gear if necessary.
+This TSA-accessible lock allows your traveler to protect their luggage from would-be thieves while still permitting TSA to access their gear if necessary.
 It operates with a keycard so there are no loose keys to be lost along the way or combination to remember.

 The Moleskine mini journals (Set of 3)(3.5 x 5.5) make awesome cheap stocking stuffers.
-They are a way for those on the go to jot down brief notes to jog the memory when journalling later.
+They are a way for those on the go to jot down brief notes to jog their memory when journalling later.

 I know it sounds cliche but this one really is priceless.
 It could save a loved one’s life.
 RoadId is like a medical alert bracelet on steroids.
 The interactive version allows the user to enter all their medical information into a database for first responders to access.
 Even if your loved one doesn’t have any chronic medical conditions this is a great tool.
 It allows the user to input all their past and present medical information and more.
-If the traveler in your life is ever in a situation where they can not speak for themselves the Road ID Interactive speaks for them.
+If the traveler in your life is ever in a situation where they can not speak for themselves Road ID Interactive speaks for them.
 Even when I am traveling with others I wear mine.
 It is peace of mind.